-This planning proposal proposes the deletion of multi dwelling housing developments to prevent the unintended adverse impacts that Part 3B of the SEPP will have in the R2 zone.
-Housing diversity will still be available in the R2 zone through land uses such as dual occupancy (attached), secondary dwellings, boarding houses etc, and through retention of the zone hierarchy within the Ryde LEP 2014.
+The changes proposed are to prevent the unintended adverse impacts that Part 3B of the SEPP will have in the R2 zone.
+Housing diversity will still be available in the R2 zone through land uses such as dual occupancy (attached), secondary dwellings, boarding houses etc., and through retention of the zone hierarchy within the Ryde LEP 2014.
 Council's Housing Strategy also proposes the investigation of areas for additional medium density residential development where appropriate.

-1.2 Development and infrastructure
+1.4 Development and infrastructure

-A further potential for an additional 12,000 dwellings into the R2 zone, as a result of the SEPP, with no consideration of the infrastructure needed to support such an increase is grossly inappropriate and will result in a total failure of the existing infrastructure to service the needs of the community.
+A further potential for an additional 13,875 dwellings into the R2 zone, as a result of the Codes SEPP, with no consideration of the infrastructure needed to support such an increase is grossly inappropriate and will result in a total failure of the existing infrastructure to service the needs of the community.